3 September, 2014

 Scale Shopping: Suggested Brands

 Now I will say flat out that I haven’t checked out countless scales to compare them all, but I can say from personal experience that I’ve had and used an Escali scale and found it pretty decent.
 It hit all the points noted above.
 They are widely available online and in some brick-and-mortar stores.
-They are suited to a wide range of budgets and styles.
+They are suited to a range of budgets and styles.
 Their Escali Primo line is available for about $25 in the US.
 Be sure to check out their full line on their website, Escali.com, read each scale’s Product Brochure for the details (battery type, functions, auto shut-off length, etc.) then go shopping for the best price online.

 Another brand that has gotten fairly decent reviews (I haven’t used it myself, just passing on the good word I’ve heard) is the OXO Good Grips Scale.
 One of these has a removable readout so the bowl is on the scale and the entire front end can be pulled out so it isn’t hidden by the bowl.
 These puppies start at about $24 US.

 Again, this isn’t even close to an exhaustive list of decent home kitchen scales so don’t think you are limited to just these I’ve talked about.
 But if you see one check it out and note these functions then compare others to them.
 If you see and like another brands and it seems to have hit all the main points above, then go for it.
+Then pop back here and add your own review of it in the comments below and share your experience with other readers.

 The first difference between these two versions is that one can weigh up to 7000 grams, the other to 8000 grams, something I’ve found quite useful when making larger batches of bread dough.
-I can even put a big 20 quart Hobart mixer bowl (~4 kg) on it and still have 4 kg weighing space for some ingredients.
+I can even put a big 20 quart Hobart mixer bowl (~4 kilos) on it and still have 4 kg weighing space for some ingredients.

 Got a recommendation for a different scale?
 I (and probably other readers) would love to hear what scale you’ve used and found pretty darn awesome!
 Pop your comment below and share!